catursetyo/pokezoo-dbs/README.md

    - `MYSQL_PASSWORD`
    - `MYSQL_DB`

-3. **Database Seeding**
+3. **Database Setup**
    - Create a database in your MySQL server named `pokezoo`.
-   - Import the `schema.sql` file into that database to create all tables, triggers, and seed data.
+   - Import the `schema.sql` file into that database to create all tables and triggers.
    - Example using the MySQL CLI:
      ```bash
      mysql -u your_username -p pokezoo < schema.sql